 We are working towards: establishing a weekly Orthodox Christian Radio Hour and a weekly TV program to answer questions; developing and/or disseminate more appropriate literature (books, magazines, pamphlets) and other media (downloadable audio and video, CDs, DVDs, etc.) for use by Orthodox and non-Orthodox alike; organizing regional and national seminars; and we continue to witness to non-Orthodox around us through other means of outreach.

-As of February, 2017, we have published 5 books: Preaching Another Christ: An Orthodox view of Evangelicalism, by Saint Theophan the Recluse (2001); The Garden of the Holy Spirit, The Heavenly Banquet: Understanding the Divine Liturgy, Papa-Dimitri: The Man of God, and Jesus: Fallen?
+We have published 5 books since 2001: Preaching Another Christ: An Orthodox view of Evangelicalism, by Saint Theophan the Recluse; The Garden of the Holy Spirit, The Heavenly Banquet: Understanding the Divine Liturgy, Papa-Dimitri: The Man of God, and Jesus: Fallen?
 The Human Nature of Christ Examined from an Eastern Orthodox Perspective.

 We conducted 6 conferences from 2002-2006, with the theme, “Come and See: Proclaiming God’s Eternal Gospel.”
 Keynote speakers included Frank Schaeffer, Frederca Mathewes-Green, Clark Carlton, Fr.
 Peter Gillquist, Fr.
 Patrick Reardon and Fr.
 Thomas Hopko.